 You may have heard of Real Estate Investment Trusts if you work in the finance industry (REITs).
 This sector of the American economy is expanding rapidly because of the income-generating properties it creates.

-Job opportunities in the real estate industry are many.
-In addition, the market capitalization of U.S. REITs was $1.25 trillion in 2017, making it a lucrative industry in which to work.
+Job opportunities in the real estate industry are endless.
+In addition, the market capitalization of U.S. REITs was $1.25 trillion in 2017, making it a lucrative industry to pursue your job.

 What Exactly Are Real Estate Investment Trusts?

-Your corporation could possess a portfolio of commercial assets, including retail shops, restaurants, and even a warehouse.
+REITs possess a portfolio of commercial assets, including retail shops, restaurants, and a warehouse.
 Retail, office, and healthcare properties are all fair game for real estate investment trusts.

 Some real estate investment trust (REIT) companies provide real estate finance services.
 In 1960, Congress mandated its creation so average citizens could participate in the real estate market.

-You may help investors own shares of valuable real estate by acting as an agent.
-Therefore, you need real estate and finance expertise if you want to be a part of this dynamic field.
-REIT is promoted not just as the most lucrative business model but also as a rewarding profession.
+REITs help investors own shares of valuable real estate by acting as agents.
+Therefore, you need real estate and finance expertise to join this dynamic field.
+As a result, REIT is promoted not just as the most lucrative business model but also as a rewarding profession.